The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Results

 Panel~(d) shows $T_\text{c}$ versus stress for all the samples. $T_\text{c}$ is taken as the temperature where $M$ crosses a threshold.
 For samples 1, 3, and 4, we select a threshold at $\approx$50\% of the height of the transition, and for sample 2, 20\%, in order to minimize the influence from the high-temperature tail. $T_\text{c}$ is seen to decrease almost linearly out to $\sigma_{zz} \approx -1.8$~GPa.
 For sample 4 (to which, as described above, the other samples are referenced), $dT_\text{c} / d\sigma_{zz}$ in the limit $\sigma_{zz} \rightarrow 0$ is $76 \pm 5$~mK/GPa.
 The error is 6\%: we estimate a 5\% error on the calibration of the force sensor of the cell, and a 3\% error on the cross-sectional area of the sample ($155 \times 106$~$\mu$m$^2$).

 At $\sigma_{zz} \lesssim -1.8$~GPa, the stress dependence of $T_\text{c}$ flattens markedly.
 In sample 3, $T_\text{c}$ is seen to resume its decrease for $\sigma_{zz} < -3$~GPa.
-We show in Appendix Fig.~\ref{fig:additionalData} that both the flattening and this further decrease reproduce when the stress is cycled, which, in combination with the narrowness of the transitions, shows that this behavior is intrinsic, and not an artefact of any drifts or non-elastic deformation in the system.
+We show in the Methods section that both the flattening and this further decrease reproduce when the stress is cycled, which, in combination with the narrowness of the transitions, shows that this behavior is intrinsic, and not an artefact of any drift or non-elastic deformation in the system.

-We noted in the Introduction the possibility of stress-driven transition into magnetic order.
-However, we observe no spikes in the sense coil mutual inductance at $T > T_\text{c}$ that could indicate transition into a ferromagnetic state.
-The coils would not have had enough sensitivity to detect transition into an antiferromagnetic state.
-The small stress dependence that is visible at $T > T_\text{c}$ is likely to be an artefact of a shift in coil geometry as stress is applied.

 Fig.~\ref{fig:field_data} shows measurements of the $c$-axis upper critical field. $M(H)$ for samples 2 and 3 at constant temperature $T \approx 0.3$~K is shown in panels (a) and (b).
 In Fig.~\ref{fig:field_data}(c), we plot $H_\text{c2}$ versus stress, taking $H_\text{c2}$ as the fields at which $M$ crosses the thresholds indicated in panels (a--b). $H_{c2}$ is seen to increase as stress is applied, as generally expected when the density of states increases.
 The increase is faster for sample $2$ than sample $3$, which may be an artefact of the tail on the transition for sample 2.